qubole/streamx/README.md

 kafka-connect-hdfs is a [Kafka Connector](http://kafka.apache.org/documentation.html#connect) for copying data between Kafka and Hadoop HDFS.

+Documentation for this connector can be found [here](http://docs.confluent.io/3.0.0/connect/connect-hdfs/docs/index.html).

 # Development

 To build a development version you'll need a recent version of Kafka.
 You can build